-We talked to Greg Guilford of HR Solutions about building a positive, productive, and protected workplace, and this is what he said:
+Greg Guilford of HR Solutions tells us about building a positive, productive, and protected workplace during the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?